 Share relevant content on your LinkedIn company page

-For instance, Plan International recently posted the story of Sangeetha to inspire its audience and communicate the importance of their work.
+For instance, Plan International recently posted the story of Sangeetha to inspire its audience and communicate the importance of its work.

 Leverage your network

 People value personal relationships over interactions with an organization.
-To boost your brand awareness, you can ask your staff members to post content on their personal account.
+To boost your brand awareness, you can ask your staff members to post content on their personal accounts.